gslakes/formal-consent-theory/README.md

 Consent theory appears to unify a number of ethical disciplines in a manner that is relatively easy for both humans and machines to use to make decisions.

-Also, many existing systems don't model consent and autonomy, and so there's a range of interactions permitted by these system that would be commonly deemed illegal or unethical.
+Also, many existing systems don't model consent and autonomy (using instead preferences or permitted/forbidden actions), and so there's a range of interactions permitted by these systems that would be commonly deemed illegal or unethical.

 Q. Is there a use for a formal consent theory beyond machine ethics?